 Goals, State Content Standards and a Free and Appropriate Public Education

 In 2015, the Office of Special Education and Rehabilitative Services (OSERS), a branch of the United States Department of Education, issued guidance on IEP goals and their relation to state content standards.
 In its publication, the state strongly reminded states that special education students are to be striving to meet their state’s standards for learning, just like non-special education students.

 Therefore, in order to make FAPE [Free and Appropriate Public Education] available to each eligible child with a disability, the special education and related services, supplementary aids and services, and other supports in the child’s IEP must be designed to enable the child to advance appropriately toward attaining his or her annual IEP goals and to be involved in, and make progress in, the general education curriculum based on the State’s academic content standards for the grade in which the child is enrolled.

 Essentially, if goals are not aligned to California state content standards (or the state where a student attends school), they may not be receiving FAPE.

 Do Goals Really Have to Meet State Content Standards?

 Not always.
 OSERs indicates that student goals should still be tailored to the student.
 They also recognize that some students, “with the most significant cognitive disabilities’ may have to have goals measured against “alternate academic achievement standards.”

 Does this defeat the purpose of stating they have to be connected to state standards?
 Maybe.

 Why Tailor Goals to Student’s Grade Level Standards?

-The reason to mold IEP goals to meet the grade level in which a student is in is simple- if IEP teams don’t do this, a student may be left behind academically and may not be able to keep up with their grade and class.
+The reason to mold IEP goals to meet the grade level of a student is simple: if IEP teams don’t, a student may be left behind academically and may not be able to keep up with their grade and class.